INDIVIDUAL FELLOWSHIPS (IF)

 To access existing draft proposals, please login to the portal and select My Proposals from the My Area menu.

-In H2020, a proposal is submitted to a specific topic.
+A proposal is submitted to a specific topic.
 The full set of information for preparing a proposal for a topic (eligibility and evaluation conditions, proposal templates, evaluation forms, etc.) is available on the topic conditions page.
 Select a topic from the call description page or go to Search Topics.